wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 **Software prerequisites:**

-1. GitHub account.
+1. A GitHub account.
 If you don't already have a GitHub account, you can get one for free [here](https://github.com/signup)!
-2. GitHub sample repository

 <a name=case-history></a>